 It's a very supportive environment.
 I've had on the job support from the director, Nick, as well as senior consultants.
 The training has covered both recruitment practice in general and the specific market I'm working in.

 What opportunities are there for you to further develop as a consultant at Graham Matthews?

 From day one at Graham Matthews, they set out a clear path of what you can achieve and how you can achieve it.
 If you are focused on developing within a business and working your way up to a managerial post or a future director position, then Graham Matthews gives you the opportunity to do so.

-In terms of formal training, the Recruitment Guide training was a great opportunity to learn about other recruiters’ difficulties and strengths.
+In terms of formal training, the Recruitment Entrepreneur training was a great opportunity to learn about other recruiters’ difficulties and strengths.
 It was really versatile, as everyone worked in different markets and were a mix of perm and contract recruiters.
 It was really refreshing and helpful; I can’t promote it enough.

 How do you plan on further developing the NHS team?

 At the moment there are a number of geographical areas in the NHS that we have not given as much attention as we would like, simply due to our team size.
 Ideally we’d be a team of six by the end of the year.

 What advice would you give to someone at the beginning of their recruitment career?

 Whatever you do, just stick at it.
 I’d be lying if I said I didn’t think about walking away in the early stages of my career.
 The saying “the highs are the highs and the lows are the lows” is clichéd but very true.
 You do need to be determined and driven but if you want it enough, then you will succeed.